Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

 ```

 <a name="capability"></a>
-## Retrieving Account Providers by Capability
+## Retrieve account providers by capability

 To retrieve account providers by a specific capability, use `GetAccountProvidersByFeature()` of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class: